federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 Here we can see a single chaotic orbit trying to fill out an area of the Poincaré section.
-Nearby there are ordinary quasiperiodic trajectories and nonlinear resonances (shown: ones with winding numbers 3 and 5).
+Nearby there are ordinary quasiperiodic trajectories and nonlinear resonances (shown: ones with orders 3 and 5).
 One really cool thing about dynamical systems is that their phase space can have chaotic regions and quasiperiodic regions coexisting in harmony right next to each other.